Microsys

 Changing Geotargeting for a Website Domain

-First you have to find the relevant options in Google Webmaster Tools.
+First you have to find the relevant options in Google Search Console.

 You can only force change geographic target for domain without a country specific domain extension, also called TLD.
 It does not matter if you have had an English language based website for 10 years, if it is a .dk domain, Google forces domain geographic targeting to the country/region Denmark.
 However, if you have a language and country neutral domain TLD, you can set the geotargeting of the domain.